jods4/ODataQuery/README.md

 This library follows OData conventions, with the following extensions:

 - `DateTime` is supported (OData only supports `DateTimeOffset`).
-Literals with a timezone parse as `DateTime`, literals with a timezone as `DateTimeOffset`.
+Literals without a timezone parse as `DateTime`, literals with a timezone as `DateTimeOffset`.

 - `in` operator can have an empty list on right hand side: `x in ()`.
 This is forbidden by OData grammar but it is accepted by this library and evaluates to `false`.